Windy conditions Thursday will lead to pleasant Las Vegas weekend

 “A system is crossing the northern part of the state and sending a cold front down this direction,” said meteorologist John Salmen of the Las Vegas office of the National Weather Service.
 “It will be windy today, but the weekend should be pretty nice with high temperatures right about normal.”

+In the Las Vegas Valley, southwest winds will range from 15 to 25 mph.
+The high should reach 89.

-Winds on Thursday night will be from 5 to 15 mph with gusts up to 30 mph, in the valley.
-The lows will be from 60 to 64.
+Winds on Thursday night will drop to 5 to 15 mph with gusts up to 30 mph.
+The low will be 62.

 In the Spring Mountains, Thursday winds will range from 15 to 25 mph with gusts to 40 mph.
 High temperatures at Mount Charleston will range from 63 to 66.